setarenajafian/setarenajafian/README.md

 ## 👩🏻‍💻 About Me
-💼 Aspiring Back-End Developer with a passion for building clean, maintainable, and efficient software solutions.
+💼 Aspiring Full-stack Developer with a passion for building clean, maintainable, and efficient software solutions.
 Experienced in designing applications using modern software design principles and best practices.

 📍 Tehran, Iran | 📧 setarenajafian@gmail.com